TacticalMetaphysics/Lisien/manual.rst

 In Lisien, edges are called Portals, and nodes may be Places or Things.
-You can use these to represent whatever you want, but they have special properties to make it easier to model physical space: in particular, each Thing is located in exactly one node at a time (usually a Place), and may be travelling through one of the Portals leading out from there.
+You can use these to represent whatever you want, but they have special properties to make it easier to model physical space: in particular, each Thing is located in exactly one node at a time (usually a Place).
 Regardless, you can keep any data you like in a Thing, Place, or Portal by treating it like a dictionary.